adyshimony/adys-site/blog/posts/miniscript-studio-intro.md

 Experimenting with Miniscript can still be challenging, which is why I built Miniscript Studio: a complete online IDE for exploring policies, compiling them into scripts, and analyzing every detail.
 Miniscript Studio comes with detailed examples, range descriptors and Taproot support, key variables, better error messages and more.

-Studio uses [Rust Miniscript](https://github.com/rust-bitcoin/rust-miniscript) crate to compile expressions, and https://bitcoin.sipa.be/miniscript/ as source of truth reference.
+Studio uses the [Rust Miniscript](https://github.com/rust-bitcoin/rust-miniscript) crate to compile expressions, and https://bitcoin.sipa.be/miniscript/ as source of truth reference.
 While these tools exist and are production-proven, Studio tries to make Miniscript more accessible and easy to learn, by providing full IDE features around the compiler.

 ### Policy Editor